theroshanron/Agile-SD/JIRA/JIRA Level 2.md

 - Easier for project owner to track the status of story.
 - Sub-task should follow the acceptance criteria of story

+## Sprint
+- Released deadlines get broken into multiple short deadlines using stories known as sprint (1-2 weeks)
+- Keep the last sprint for review and testing
+- Timeboxed iteration of continuous development cycle
+- Within a sprint, planned work has to be completed by the team and made to be review.

+### Sprint planning
+- Check within the team how many resources we have for the week, holidays, and availability of members considering leave, sick leaves as well.
+- Plan a sprint by adding backlog issues to sprint board during the sprint meeting.
+- Story point act as velocity of the sprint and estimate shown on sprint board helps in estimating how many issues(stories can be added to the story)
+- Issues needs to be added from backlog to the sprint board based on the priority